leynos/lag-complexity/docs/lag-complexity-function-design.md

   adjectives ("more than," "less than").
-- **Dependency Chains:** It will penalize sequences of prepositional phrases, particularly possessive chains (e.g., "the name of the director of the sequel to the movie..."), which often signal nested entity relationships.
+- **Dependency Chains:** It will penalize sequences of prepositional phrases, particularly possessive chains (e.g., "the name of the director of the sequel to the movie…"), which often signal nested entity relationships.
 - **Relative Clauses:** It will increment the score for clauses introduced by relative pronouns like "who," "which," "that," and "whose."
 - **Enumerations:** It will recognize explicit lists and enumerations (e.g.,